corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/shell.md

-The embedded shell allows an administrator to control and monitor the suite of CENM services being run (Network Map, Identity Manager and Signing service).
+The embedded shell allows an administrator to control and monitor the suite of CENM services being run (Network Map, Identity Manager and Signing Service).
 It is based on the [CRaSH](http://www.crashub.org/) shell and provides certain functions such as viewing the current state of the network (via the Network Map shell), viewing the CSRs awaiting approval (via the Identity Manager shell) or executing signing tasks (via the Signing Service shell).